Cole Custer grabs 1st Xfinity Series win of the season in Portland - KTVZ

 “Very rare to have something like that happen,” Hemric said.

-John Hunter Nemechek, who finished 10th but remained atop the points standings, took over the lead out of the caution, but Creed overcame him on the last corner to win the first stage.
+John Hunter Nemechek, the points leader going into the race, took over the lead out of the caution, but Creed overcame him on the last corner to win the first stage.
 It was his second stage win of the year.

 With two laps to go in the second stage, Creed spun off after contact to Nemechek and Custer, who climbed from all the way in the back, took over Nemechek to win the stage.